meric/leftry/README.md

 * ~~Implement Lua grammar in Leftry to prove it can handle the grammar of a programming language.~~
 * ~~Implement whitespacing support.~~
-* Process parsed Lua into a suitable data structure.
+* Add appropriate data initializers for the builtin Lua parser, to ovveride the default ones.